nsippel/nsippel.github.io/portfolio.md

     <div class="row intro intro-text">
         <div class="col-md-12">
-            Here are some of my work.
-All of these sites except Referral Tracker are my demonstration models.
-The professional work that I did during the last 2 years are not for public display.
-I show the site images as mini slides.
+            Here is some of my work.
+All of these sites except Referral Tracker are demonstration models.
+Referral tracker has produced professionally 3 years ago.
+The work that I did since that time is  not for public display.
+I am showing the site images as mini slides.
 Click the white dot indicators to see sections of the site home page.

         </div>
     </div><!-- row -->